Mathematics without LaTeX

 This approach is shared with Daan Leijen’s Madoko (introductory paper), which does math rendering in PDF or HTML as embedded SVG.

-Amazingly, despite pandoc already employing a somewhat obscure academic functional language (Haskell), Makodo chose an even obscurer academic functional language, koka.
-At least his one compiles to javascript, so I guess it’s not totally alien territory.
-Anyway, it also includes some nifty publish-to-the-web features, and citation support, so maybe you don’t care about this obscurity.
+Amazingly, despite pandoc already employing a somewhat obscure academic functional language (Haskell), Madoko chose an even more obscure academic functional language, koka.
+At least this one compiles to javascript, so I guess it’s not totally alien territory.
+Anyway, it also includes some nifty publish-to-the-web features, and citation support, so maybe we don’t care about this obscurity.

-There is another school of methods of rendering mathematics in HTML, which is the school who note that you can take one of the javascript mathematics engines but do all the complicated transformations and calculations that the javascript engine would normally do on the server without a browser.
+There is another school of methods for rendering mathematics in HTML — one that notes we can take a javascript mathematics engine and do all the complicated transformations and calculations that it would normally do on the server without a browser.

 Which tools can do this magic?
 Which of those can integrate with my workflow?
 Unclear.
 But here are some examples spotted in the wild: